 Later in the evening, another „good“ officer came, telling the group: „I want to help you but I cannot,“ and left.

 At around 7pm, the officers asked the individuals:

 Then he brought every man from the group with him to a small room, one after another.
 The officer searched the clothes of the men.

 „He asked for money.
 I said I don’t have money.
 He even checked in my underwear.“

 The women were not taken to the room, but their bags and purses were searched.
 One officer found some Euros in one woman’s purse.
-He have the money to her husband, saying:
+He gave the money to her husband, and ordered:

 „Give police Montenegro money.
 You pay for drive back to camp.“